Chipgamedev17/1million-a-clicker-game/README.md

 DISCLAIMER
-You may have to install VS Code (Visual Studio Code) ad then go to RUN->RUN WITHOUT DEBUGGING->(THE SMALL SEARCH BAR AT TOP AND CLICK ON CHROME OR WHATEVER BROWSER YOU USE
+You may have to install VS Code (Visual Studio Code) and then go to RUN->RUN WITHOUT DEBUGGING->(THE SMALL SEARCH BAR AT TOP AND CLICK ON CHROME OR WHATEVER BROWSER YOU USE